 The following explanation is valid for WingtraOne IDs >1135.
-The corresponding guide for WingtraOne systems <=1135 you will find on page 61ff in WingtraOne Manual PDF
+You will find the corresponding guide for WingtraOne systems <=1135 on page 61ff in the WingtraOne Manual PDF

 For non-PPK geotagging, you can do it on the tablet by using WingtraPilot or on a Windows 10 computer using WingtraHub.
 Check out the Install WingtraHub - PPK processing toolchain for information about how to install and setup WingtraHub.

-All you have to do is take out the SD card from the camera after the flight(s), put it into the tablet or computer, and start the geotagging procedure as follows.
+All you have to do is take out the SD card from the camera after the flight(s), put it into the tablet or computer, and start the geotagging procedure as follows:

-3. If you want a faster tagging process and do not need the coordinates embedded into images, you can check the "CSV output only" box to get only the coordinates of the images in a single csv file.
-The format of the created csv file can be selected in the "Settings" tab.
+3. If you want a faster tagging process and do not need the coordinates embedded into images, you can check the "CSV output only" box to get only the coordinates of the images in a single CSV file.
+The format of the created CSV file can be selected in the "Settings" tab.

 4. Click "Start tagging" to start the process.

 After geotagging, you get accurate geolocation information for each flight image.
-It is provided in a csv file in the OUTPUT folder of your project, and, if selected, in the EXIF metadata of your images.
+It is provided in a CSV file in the OUTPUT folder of your project, and if selected in the EXIF metadata of your images.

-The output GNSS coordinates from the geotagging process for WingtraOne PPK and WingtraOne without PPK differ!
+The output GNSS coordinates from the geotagging process for WingtraOne with PPK and WingtraOne without PPK differ!
 Please refer to the table below for the correct coordinate system.

 The coordinate system for the output GNSS coordinates from the geotagging process is as shown in the table below: